aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/managing-pictures/_index.md

 ## **Inserting a Picture Based on Cell Reference**

 Aspose.Cells lets you display the contents of a worksheet cell in an image shape.
-You can link the picture to the cell that contains the data that you want to display.
+You can link the picture to the cell that contains the data you want to display.
 Since the cell, or cell range, is linked to the graphic object, changes that you make to the data in that cell or cell range automatically appear in the graphic object.

 Add a picture to the worksheet by calling the [**ShapeCollection.addPicture(number, number, number, number, Uint8Array)**](https://reference.aspose.com/cells/javascript-cpp/shapecollection/#addPicture-number-number-number-number-uint8array-) method of the [**ShapeCollection**](https://reference.aspose.com/cells/javascript-cpp/shapecollection) collection (encapsulated in the [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) object).
 Specify the cell range by using the [**formula**](https://reference.aspose.com/cells/javascript-cpp/picture/#formula--) attribute of the [**Picture**](https://reference.aspose.com/cells/javascript-cpp/picture/) object.